 Prince Edward Island is one of eastern Canada’s maritime provinces, off New Brunswick and Nova Scotia in the Gulf of St. Lawrence.
-You can visit https://www.tourismpei.com/ to find out more about Prince Edward Island and the many interesting places to visit in this province.
-The large island is noted for its beauty and quaint colourfully painted homes.
+You can visit tourismpei.com to find out more about Prince Edward Island and the many interesting places to visit in this province.
+The large island is noted for its beauty and quaint colourfully painted homes, often found in the Maritimes.
 It is marked by red-sand beaches, lighthouses, and fertile farmland, and is renowned for seafood like lobster and mussels.
-There are 23 Provincial Parks, each with its own unique landscape, features, and natural wonders.
+There are 23 provincial parks in PEI, each with its own unique landscape, features, and natural wonders.

 Charlottetown, the capital, is home to Victorian government buildings and the modern Confederation Centre of the Arts, with a theatre and art gallery.
-Charlottetown, Prince Edward Island is known as the birthplace of Canada’s Confederation in 1864.
+Charlottetown, Prince Edward Island is known as the birthplace of Canada’s Confederation, as that is where the signing of documents took place in 1864.

 Many associated PEI with Lucy Maude Montgomery’s series of books, most notably ‘Anne of Green Gables’.
 Thousands of people visit Anne-related attractions all over the island each year.